 How to Find List Length Online: A Complete Guide to Counting Items, Filtering Duplicates, and Handling Delimiters

-You have a list of values — email addresses exported from a CRM, SKUs pulled from a spreadsheet, or hostnames dumped from a config file — and you need one simple answer: how many items are in it?
-Maybe you also need to know how many are unique, or how many are duplicates.
-Counting manually is tedious and error-prone, especially when lists stretch into the hundreds or thousands of entries.
+You've got a list of values — email addresses from a CRM export, SKUs copied out of a spreadsheet, hostnames pulled from a config file — and you just want to know: how many items are in it?
+Maybe you also want to know how many are unique, or which ones are duplicated.
+Counting by hand is painful and you will lose track, especially once a list gets into the hundreds or thousands.

-The Find List Length tool on wtools.com solves this in seconds.
-Paste your list, choose a delimiter, pick a counting mode, and get an accurate count instantly — no scripts, no spreadsheets, no guesswork.
+The Find List Length tool on wtools.com does this in seconds.
+Paste your list, pick a delimiter, choose a counting mode, and you get the number.
+No scripts, no spreadsheets, no squinting at rows.

-List length is the total number of discrete items in a collection.
-That sounds straightforward, but the real-world definition depends on context:
+List length is just the number of items in a collection.
+Simple enough on the surface, but the useful definition shifts depending on what you're trying to do:

-- Total count — every item, including repeats.
+- Total count — every item, repeats included.

-- Unique count — only distinct values, with duplicates collapsed.
+- Unique count — only distinct values, with duplicates collapsed down.

-- Duplicate count — only values that appear more than once.
+- Duplicate count — only the values that show up more than once.

-A list like apple, banana, apple, cherry, banana has a total length of 5, a unique length of 3, and 2 duplicates (apple and banana).
-These distinctions matter when you are cleaning data, validating imports, or auditing configuration entries.
+Take a list like apple, banana, apple, cherry, banana.
+The total length is 5, the unique length is 3, and there are 2 duplicates (apple and banana).
+These distinctions come up all the time when you're cleaning data, validating imports, or checking configuration entries.

 - Trailing spaces —

-"apple "and"apple"look the same to you but are different strings to a strict comparison. - Empty entries — a trailing comma in
+"apple "and"apple"look identical to you, but a strict string comparison sees two different values. - Empty entries — a trailing comma in

-alpha,beta,gamma,creates a phantom fourth item. - Mixed delimiters — some lists use commas, others use newlines, tabs, or pipes.
+alpha,beta,gamma,creates a phantom fourth item that shouldn't be there. - Mixed delimiters — some lists use commas, others use newlines, tabs, or pipes.

-A reliable counting tool needs to handle all of these.
-The wtools.com list length tool lets you configure the delimiter and toggle whitespace trimming so your count reflects the actual data, not formatting artifacts.
+Any counting tool worth using needs to handle all of this.
+The wtools.com list length tool lets you set the delimiter and toggle whitespace trimming so your count reflects the actual data, not formatting noise.

-Navigate to wtools.com/list/find-list-length in your browser.
-The interface loads immediately with no sign-up required.
+Go to wtools.com/list/find-list-length in your browser.
+It loads right away and there's no sign-up.

-Enter or paste your list into the input area.
-The tool accepts lists of any size — from a handful of items to thousands of entries.
+Drop your list into the input area.
+It works with lists of any size, from a handful of items to thousands of entries.

 Select the character that separates your items.
-Common options include:
+The common ones are:

 - Comma — for CSV-style lists like